 Although governmental funding can be significant (especially at higher levels), they can be restrictive in what types of organizations they will support (such as only registered non-profit organizations).
 Also, government support usually has specific rules regarding how money can be spent, meaning that organizations must find creative ways to use the funding to support certain types of advocacy tactics without violating the terms of the contract.
+Furthermore, Governmental funding for advocacy can be significant but comes with its own limitations.

-Furthermore, government funding for the most part is a 'reactive' effort for an organization - the funding agency decides what problems or issues it wants to address, and the applicant must submit a proposal that explains how they will best meet this concern.
+government funding for the most part is a 'reactive' effort for an organization - the funding agency decides what problems or issues it wants to address, and the applicant must submit a proposal that explains how they will best meet this concern.
 In this regard, project funding can depend on the effectiveness of advocacy efforts that seek to encourage the state to prioritize specific problems or issues (see Chapter 2).